Apen/recordsmanager/README.md

 There is also some extra GET parameter that are interesting:
 * format : json OR excel (default)
-* pid : allow to specify a PID in the url (it adds an SQL query “AND pid=xxx”)
+* pid : allow to specify a PID in the url (it adds anSQL query “AND pid=xxx”)

 > "Export" and "Export eID" feature support "powermail" formated results (XML).